-During the application process you will be asked a number of roommate preferences type questions along with some questions about you.
-We have a really cool computer system that looks for the best match within other recently submitted applications.
-We use the computer suggestions along with personally reviewing every match to give roommate matches the best care as we can.
-Some will request a friend as a roommate, and we will do everything possible to honor these requests.
-If you would like to make a specific roommate request, please send your request to [email protected] Remember, part of the formational learning experience of joining the ACU community is the opportunity to meet and live with new friends from diverse backgrounds.
+During the application process you will be asked roommate preference questions along with some questions about yourself.
+We have an awesome computer system that looks for the best match within other recently submitted applications.
+We use the computer suggestions – along with personally reviewing every match – to make the best roommate matches possible.
+Some students request a friend as a roommate, and we will do everything possible to honor these requests.
+If you would like to make a specific roommate request, please email [email protected].
+Remember, part of the formational learning experience of joining the ACU community is the opportunity to meet and live with new friends from diverse backgrounds.

 What should I bring?

 The “What to Bring Checklist” is a great reference when shopping for living on campus at ACU.
 You do not have to bring everything on the list and, in fact, we highly suggest you find out what your roommate is bringing before you bring items in the “other popular items” column.
 You can also check the Residence Life Handbook to see what you are allowed to bring to ACU and what we ask you to leave at home.
 If you still have questions on whether something is allowed or not, please contact us at [email protected].